 Check The Soil Nutrients

 Tomato plants need nutritious soil to grow well.
 According to Stephanie Suesan Smith, a master gardener from LivingBoosts.com, you can get your soil test in late December and then choose the right tomato fertilizer accordingly.
-You can check out her work on tomato fertilizer here for more detail.
 Soil test is probably the most important thing you can do for your tomato plants to grow properly.

 If you use potting soil, there’ll only be enough nutrients to support your plants for about three months.
 You’ll have to use a good tomato fertilizer after that to keep the soil adequate.